collective/Products.ImageEditor/README.txt

 Introduction
 ============
-Once installed this product adds a "Image Editor" tab for the image content type.
-With this you can rotate, flip, resize, compress, add drop shadow, blur, change brightness, change contrast, sharpen and crop all with ajax.
+Once installed this product adds a "Image Editor" tab for the image content type and News Item content type.
+With this you can rotate, flip, blur, compress, contrast, brightness, sharpen, add drop shadows, crop, resize all ajax enabled.